5004-SEA-Fa24-Geeng/payroll-gen-Strawbelly/DesignDocument.md

 > The value of reflective writing has been highly researched and documented within computer science, from learning new information to showing higher salaries in the workplace.
 For this next part, we encourage you to take time, and truly focus on your retrospective.

 Take time to reflect on how your design has changed.
 Write in *prose* (i.e. do not bullet point your answers - it matters in how our brain processes the information).
 Make sure to include what were some major changes, and why you made them.
 What did you learn from this process?
 What would you do differently next time?
 What was the most challenging part of this process?
 For most students, it will be a paragraph or two.

+In the initial design, I only wrote an abstract method which is used to calculate the gross pay in the abstract EmployeeGrossPay class.
+Then I let the HourlyEmployee Class and SalaryEmployee Class to extend this abstract class and implement the calculateGrossPay method.
+Then in the development, I gradually realized that I wrote too much codes with the same logic, which could be encapsulated in the abstract class.
+So I changed the inheritance and implementation structure.
+I renamed the abstract class to Employee and made it implement the IEmployee interface.
+Then I let the HourlyEmployee Class and SalaryEmployee Class to extend the Employee class.

+I learned that I should always encapsulate code with the same or similar logic.
+And next time, I will think deeper about the structure of the program, and write enough test cases (including corner cases) before writing the functions code.
+The most challenging part is debugging my code.
+Although I believed the code logic is correct, a small syntax error could break the whole program, leading to fatal issues and unwanted results.